Board Member Bios

 His professional career has been devoted to public education.
 Chris has worked as a high school history teacher, local school board member, state legislator, and budget and education policy executive for our state’s community and technical college system.

-Paul Francis is executive director of the Washington State Board for Community and Technical Colleges (SBCTC), a state agency that oversees Washington state’s system of 34 community and technical colleges.
-Collectively, the colleges serve 278,000 students across Washington each year.
+Chris Bailey is the interim executive director of the Washington State Board for Community and Technical Colleges, a state agency that oversees Washington state’s system of 34 community and technical colleges.
+Collectively, the colleges serve 290,000 students across Washington each year.

-Paul also represents the community and technical college system on various boards and councils, including the Washington Student Achievement Council, Technology Alliance, Washington State Apprenticeship and Training Council (ex-officio), and Aerospace and Advanced Materials Manufacturing Pipeline Advisory Committee (ex-officio).
+Chris began his tenure with SBCTC on December 2024, after retiring as president of Lower Columbia College in Longview, a role in which he served from September 2011 until January 2024.
+In his role as interim executive director, Chris also represents the community and technical college system on various boards and councils, including the Workforce Board–along with the Washington Student Achievement Council, Workforce Education Investment Accountability and Oversight Board, Technology Alliance, Washington State Apprenticeship and Training Council (ex-officio), and Aerospace and Advanced Materials Manufacturing Pipeline Advisory Committee (ex-officio).

 Cami Feek